cite-architecture/widgets/README.md

 # widgets
-Standard, modular widgets for web presentation of CITE texts and data
+Generic, modular widgets for web presentation of CITE texts and data